top of page

 Research

 With its industrial heritage, docks and heavily populated city centre, residents in Newport would typically describe their environment as 'urban'.
-However, 75% of the area is countryside with important ecological features shared with neighbouring counties, a fact often overlooked by the city’s population.

-At the heart of the brand is a new logo that uses iconography to highlight the diversity of wildlife in Newport, all interconnected within a circular design.
-The organic colour palette, featuring fern greens and river blues, reflects the geographical areas where species like newts, otters, voles, bees and others thrive.
+At the heart of the brand is a new logo that uses hand drawn iconography to highlight the diversity of wildlife in Newport, interconnected within a circular design.

 MMoR’s research project centred upon the interaction of European and African communities in the early modern world, shaping medicine and race relations in contemporary society.
 The narrative of the project placed people at the heart of its brand identity, and it was vital to incorporate this focus into the final outcomes.
 The introduction of negative space as a design feature reflecting silhouettes of human faces in the logo allowed main themes of diversity, race and people to shine through.
 Utilising the project's current monotone colour palette that drew links to the historical elements of the research, we incorporated gold as a third colour choice.
 The inclusion of a metallic colour to sit alongside the sepia tone illustrations provided by MMoR also added a subtle prestige to the identity.
 To reflect the juxtapositions in time frames and incorporate contemporary elements, we used a strong serif typeface that allowed the brand identity to be bold, compelling and distinctive.

 'Icon has succeeded in uniting the diversity of our cause in a modern brand identity that the partnership is delighted with.
-We were immensely impressed with the range of options presented and adapted and are confident that we can now go forward in articulating the benefits of supporting our local wildlife.'
+We were immensely impressed with the range of options presented and are confident that we can now go forward in articulating the benefits of supporting our local wildlife.'

 Oliver Jenkins-Boobyer